LautaroAyosa/gym-app/design/database/README.md

 # Database Design

+## User Requirements
+- Each Person could have multiple Routines, depending on the day.
+- Each Person could use one routine multiple days.
+- Each Routine has multiple Workouts.
+- Each Workout has multiple sets of reps.
+- Each Workout has multiple weights.
+- Each Workout has one Exercise.
 -

-## User Requirements
-- Each Person could have 1-7 individualised WorkoutRoutines, depending on the day.
-(Perhaps even more -> AM workouts / PM workouts)
-- Each WorkoutRoutine has an individual set of Exercises, with some crossover e.g. someone could do Bench Press on Monday and on Friday afterall.
-- Each Exercise has a number of Sets
-- Each Set has a number of Reps

 ## Design Concept
 ### 1. People / Users